jacbz/NornsVAE/README.md

 It is being developed as part of my Master's thesis in computer science, which aims to research interactive music generation with deep learning.

-The project consists of three modules:
+The project consists of two parts:

 1. a client, written as a Norns script in Lua
 2. a server, implemented as a Python server (Flask) that wraps a MusicVAE (Tensorflow) instance
-3. a logging server (JavaScript / Express.js / MongoDB)

-All actions performed on the client and server are sent to the logging server for evaluation as part of my thesis.
-By using this software, you agree to logging.
-When the user study is completed, logging will be removed.

-For more information on the user study, see the post on [lines.co](https://llllllll.co/t/nornsvae-ml-powered-drum-sequencer-for-norns/55624).

 ## Running the server
 There are two options for running server:
 1. Pre-built distributable (Windows)
-2. Running from source (Mac)
+2. Running from source (Mac/Windows)

 If successfully started, the console will display:
 ```
 * Running on http://<ip address>:5000/ (Press CTRL+C to quit)
 ```
+Sadly, installing the server requires a large number of dependencies (in particular Tensorflow).

 ### Pre-built distributable (Windows)
 Download the distributables [here](https://github.com/jacbz/NornsVAE/releases/download/release/nornsvae_server_windows.zip) and run `server.exe`.

-The distributable is quite large because of package dependencies (in particular, Tensorflow).
+To uninstall, simply delete the folder; nothing is installed locally.

 ### Running from source (Mac)
 On Mac, you'll need to run the server from source.
 You'll need Python and Miniforge.